Luxair Flight 9642: Lack of preparation

 After a bit of confusion and another confirmation from the controller, the unprepared crew were taken aback by the order.
 They were initially certain that they were going to wait within the holding pattern, but the sudden transmission from the controller effectively cut their remaining time until landing.
 They quickly checked their checklist and hastily briefed the approach, in which during the course they accidentally missed some of the per procedure actions due to their time constraint.

 Feeling uncertain with the approach, Captain Poeckes told First Officer Arendt that they would perform a go-around if the RVR was still below the minima.
 First Officer Arendt, however, chose to ignore him and continued with the approach checklist, a hint of a possible crew breakdown due to the lack of preparation for the approach.
 Captain Poeckes eventually called for a go-around, but after an updated RVR report informed him that the weather had met the exact minimum for a landing, he immediately changed his mind and decided to continue the approach.

-The sudden decision from the crew to continue the approach pressed the crew to immediately capture the glide slope as the aircraft had been levelling off at 3,000ft and they had overflown the final approach point for the airport, the exact point where pilots should start descending for the final approach.
+The sudden decision from the crew to continue the approach pressed the crew to immediately capture the glide slope as the aircraft had been levelling off at 3,000 ft and they had overflown the final approach point for the airport, the exact point where pilots should start descending for the final approach.
 There was no known procedure for the crew to intercept the glideslope after passing the final approach point.
 The crew should have executed a missed approach, but instead they kept their mind to land in Findel as quickly as possible.